iLC 2018 - Breakout Session Detail

 Educators will be exposed to several models of blended learning and how blended learning can support district and school goals/initiatives.
 Discussion will include defining blended learning, the "why", how BL addresses district and schools goals, and how it incorporates personalized, project-based, and competency-based learning.
 Virtual collaboration tools will be used in this session.
 Participants will engage in blended learning rotation and self-blend models.
 Participants can opt to continue in a blended PD course, Introduction to Blended Learning for PD clock hours or college credit.

 Moving from Vision to Reality: Strategic Design and Implementation of Personalized Learning Programs

 Moving from Vision to Reality is an excellent way for teams from individual schools and districts to jump-start their blended learning program design or to re-imagine existing programs.
 Join EdSurge and the Institute for Teaching and Leading in this hands-on workshop.
 In Moving from Vision into Reality, schools articulate their goals for blended and personalized program design, then walk through activities to help them move that vision into reality.
 Using EdSurge's research-backed process to guide strategic technology selection, teams will leave with an action plan that furthers each school or district's highly unique mission, vision and instructional goals

-Speakers: Dr. Christopher Harrington, Founder and Director of Strategic Development, Institute for Teaching and Leading; Meg Hamel, Director of Research, EdSurge
+Speakers: Dr. Christopher Harrington, Founder and Director of Strategic Development, Institute for Teaching and Leading; Elizabeth LeBlanc, Co-Founder and CEO of Institute for Teaching and Leading; Alex Sigillo, Research Manager and Writer, EdSurge

 Think Outside The Box